-“Rehabilitation is not a one-off thing, it’s a process that comes over time.
-What we’re trying to do, and what the law’s now changed a bit to allow this to happen, is to bring people back over time.
+“Rehabilitation is not a one-off thing.
+It’s a process that comes over time.
+What we’re trying to do, and what the law’s now changed a bit to allow, is to bring people back over time.

 “When you have people who have had no one give a crap about them their whole lives, who have been treated pretty badly even by their parents, who have developed addictions and feel pretty bad about themselves, to have a judge who says, ‘Actually I care about you enough that I’m going to stick with you, we’re going to do this and you’re going to change’ is a really powerful thing.”